Braves vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Lourdes Gurriel Jr. has collected 60 hits with 15 doubles, two triples, nine home runs and 13 walks.
-He has driven in 33 runs with one stolen base.
+- Lourdes Gurriel Jr. has 61 hits with 16 doubles, two triples, nine home runs and 13 walks.
+He has driven in 35 runs with one stolen base.

-- Gurriel brings a two-game streak with at least one hit into this one.
-During his last five outings he is hitting .300 with a double, a home run and five RBI.
+- Gurriel heads into this game looking to extend his three-game hit streak.
+During his last five outings he is hitting .263 with two doubles, a home run and seven RBI.

 Gurriel Recent Games